-At the conclusion of the semester, the Registrar will publish a Dean's List of students who completed classes that semester with a GPA of at least 3.50 and with a minimum of six credit hours.
-Students who are registered for a portion of their course load at another college through the Greater Cincinnati Collegiate Connection (GC3) or the Online Consortium of Colleges and Universities (OCICU) are eligible for the Dean's List once grades have been received from the consortial institution.
-Students enrolled who receive a grade of "NP", "IP", "D" or "F" in any class are not eligible for the Dean's List, with the exception of the Spring, 2020 semester.
+At the conclusion of the semester, the Registrar will publish a Dean's List of students who completed classes that semester with a GPA of at least 3.5 and with a minimum of six credit hours.
+Students who are registered for a portion of their course load at another college through the Greater Cincinnati Collegiate Connection (GC3) or the Online Consortium of Colleges and Universities (OCICU) are eligible for the Dean's List once grades have been received from the consortia institution.
+Students enrolled who receive a grade of "NP", "IP", "D" or "F" in any class are not eligible for the Dean's List.